 We have been operating in Sweden since July 2015.
 In the Swedish market, we offer mainly the construction of residential and non-residential buildings in the central part of the country.
-On gaining experience in the new market, we have prioritised quality and adherence to deadlines over profitability.
-As regards our longer-term goals and the plan to build a viable and strong organisation that would compete successfully in the Swedish market, we are positive about the developments so far and see potential for further business growth and earning a profit in a large market when we have been able to stabilise our order book growth at the desired level.
+In gaining experience in the new market, we have prioritised quality and adherence to deadlines over profitability.
+As regards our longer-term goal and the plan to build a viable and strong organisation that would compete successfully in the Swedish market, we are positive about the developments so far and see potential for further growth and ensuring profitability in a large market when we have been able to stabilise our order book growth at the desired level.